 Tobar an Dualchais is Scotland’s largest online collection of sound recordings, consisting of up to 50,000 recordings of songs, music, history, poetry, traditions and stories collected from across Scotland from the 1930s onwards.

-If you are interested in taking part in future archive residencies, or supporting a residency, get in touch.
+If you are interested in taking part in future archive residencies, or supporting a residency, don't hesitate to get in touch.

 CLIMAVORE: On Tidal Zones Residencies

-This new series of transdisciplinary residencies with the CLIMAVORE team will expand conversations on regenerative aquacultures and the social and ecological space of the intertidal zone.
+This new series of transdisciplinary residencies with the CLIMAVORE team intended to expand conversations on regenerative aquacultures and the social and ecological space of the intertidal zone.

-Supported by an artist fee and production budget, these residencies support artists and researchers to work in their own locales to explore alternative ecologies, pedagogies and economies of the tidal region.
+Supported by an artist fee and production budget, the residencies supported artists and researchers to work in their own locales ; exploring alternative ecologies, pedagogies and economies of the tidal region.